 Liquids are the most versatile of all, though.
 While they don’t contain bleach, they are perfect for pre-treating tough stains.
 Ariel Original Washing Liquid with a pre-treat cap is perfect here, allowing you to treat your stain simply and easily before the wash.

 How much to use?

-With all these detergents, though, the most important thing is knowing how much to dose.
-Too much and you’re wasting Ariel detergent, while your garments may get detergent marks on them.
+With all these detergents, though, the most important thing is knowing how much detergent to use.
+Too much and you’re wasting Ariel laundry detergent, while your garments may get detergent marks on them.
 Too little and you may not get clean clothes after the wash.

 Always check the dosing instructions before dosing into the washing machine: the amount of washing and how dirty it is plays a part here.